ibm-cloud-docs/openshift/openshift_health_monitor.md

 - Historical access to metrics that is based on the timeline and plan, and ability to capture and download trace files.
 - Highly available, scalable, and compliant with industry security standards.
 - Integrated with {{site.data.keyword.cloud_notm}} IAM for user access management.
-- Free trial to try out the capabilities.
-- To get started, see [Forwarding cluster and app metrics to {{site.data.keyword.mon_full_notm}}](#openshift_monitoring).

-For more information, see [Monitoring](https://docs.openshift.com/container-platform/4.16/observability/monitoring/monitoring-overview.html){: external}.

 ### Built-in {{site.data.keyword.redhat_openshift_notm}} monitoring tools
 {: #built-in-mon-tools}